sslobodyan98/cus1166_project_B/README.md

 - `routes.py`: includes the logic throughout the project
 #### CUS1166 Flask application.

-Once the project is cloned, all dependancies are met and you have a virtual environment setup
+Once the project is cloned, all dependencies are met and you have a virtual environment setup

 Type in: